 The special missions exception is a notable deviation from the going and coming rule, offering workers’ compensation coverage for injuries sustained during non-typical work activities that directly benefit the employer.
 This exception applies when an employee is performing a task specifically requested by their employer, such as running an errand.

-For instance, if an employee is asked to pick up supplies or deliver documents during their commute and gets injured in the process while performing work related tasks, they may be eligible for workers’ compensation benefits.
+For instance, if an injured worker is asked to pick up supplies or deliver documents during their commute and gets injured in the process while performing work related tasks, they may be eligible for workers’ compensation benefits.
 This exception acknowledges that such tasks, although outside regular duties, are still integral to the employer’s interests and warrant coverage.

 Employer-Provided Transportation Exception